Pankhil07/MLOps_Project/reports/README.md

 >
 > Answer:

---- For our project we developed trainer docker image for eg :  docker run exp1 trainer:latest  this will create a docker run of our scripts .  ---
+--- For our project we developed a trainer docker image for eg:  docker runs exp1 trainer: latest  this will create a docker run of our scripts.  ---

 ### Question 16